-In our series of interviews introducing the Selectors for the BA Phase of Graduate Photography Online 2018, we talk to Anna Dannemann, Curator at The Photographers' Gallery in London.
+Introducing the Selectors for the BA Phase of Graduate Photography Online 2018: we talk to Anna Dannemann, Curator at The Photographers' Gallery, London.

 The Photographers' Gallery is a vibrant space for photographic presentations and discourse around the photographic medium.
 As a curator, I am part of the programming department that is responsible for all exhibitions and visual displays in the gallery.
 Since joining the gallery, I have curated several group and solo exhibitions, including: Feminist Avant-Garde of the 1970s and Food for Being looked at, Charlotte Dumas' Anima & The Widest Prairies (2015), Viviane Sassen's Analemma (2014) and the Deutsche Börse Photography Foundation Prize (2016, 2017, 2018) and the graduate programme FreshFaced+WideEyed.

 How did you make your way into the career you're now in?
 Did you always want to work in a field that involved photography?

 My interest in contemporary art is what led me to pursue this path.
 I have studied art history and comparative literature and have received my MA from the Humboldt University in Berlin.
 I worked in different arts organisations before TPG, and photography has been central to many of the most accomplished and varied art practices.
 Photography is such a multifaceted medium and I am hugely interested in the different ways it is used and altered - from social documentary to conceptual installations, digital media to fine art.
 Tracing these meandering paths through exhibitions and projects is really what keeps me captivated.

 How do you decide on what makes an interesting photograph or photographic project?